drslump/pysh/docs/dsl/operators.rst

     >>> # wait for proc to terminate

 ..
-TODO:: Move this section to types, not really an operator?
+TODO:: Move this section out, not really an operator?

 Path operators